popphp/docs/user_guide/http_and_the_web.rst

 **Namespaced Sessions**

-Namespaced sessions allow you to store session under a namespace to protected and preserve that data away from the normal session data.
+Namespaced sessions allow you to store session under a namespace to protect and preserve that data away from the normal session data.

 .. code-block:: php